 Since we began working on this project we been working and iterating on how the player moves.
 We knew from the beginning that the game would be best played with a controller, because the gameplay is designed in a twin stick shooter fashion.
 Of course we also wanted the player to be able to play with mouse and keyboard.
 Some players will also prefer that even if they have a controller (Don’t ask me why).

-The cons about using a controller is that the thumbsticks uses axes to determine the direction of how the player is interacting, which means we can move the player in all angles and this gives them more control.
+The pros about using a controller is that the thumbsticks uses axes to determine the direction of how the player is interacting, which means we can move the player in all angles and this gives them more control.
 It can also output how much you are moving, meaning you can do subtle movements with a controller, for example you can push the thumbstick a little bit and the character would also move a bit.
 If you use a keyboard you are limited to the 4 arrow keys, which gives you only 8 directions, we allow a player to hold up and left to move in a 45 degree angle for example.
 Still this is a limitation.
 A key on the keyboard also only outputs 0 or 1 and nothing it between so the character is either moving or not.

 We also use the second thumbstick to aim, which works perfect.
 The only problem with this is that it’s hard to quickly turn 180 degrees when you are aiming.
 But even in our action areas we have a tactical element which makes the action a bit slower pace than other shooters, and because of that we think it works perfectly.
 Using a mouse for aiming is good, it’s fast but it's also a bit confusing because you can use the whole screen to move around on and in most cases it’s not locked to the character which makes the aiming a bit weird.